Part 3: After Surgery

 When does your surgeon next see you after surgery?

-While every foot and ankle orthopaedic surgeon has different instructions, you will usually return to the office between one and three weeks after surgery for your first post-surgical visit.
+While every foot and ankle orthopaedic surgeon has different instructions, you will usually return to the office 1-3 weeks after surgery for your first post-surgical visit.
 You should call your surgeon's office to schedule this appointment if it was not scheduled before surgery.
 If you have any concerns following your surgery, contact your surgeon's office.

 Original article by Jamal Ahmad, MD